 The Development Rock Stockpile design under Alternative 4: Backfill and North SP is technologically practicable, but not logistically practicable.
 This alternative does not provide the approximately 1.6 billion tons of necessary development rock storage capacity, a volume which provides the flexibility to accommodate changes in the identified mineral resources of the Lone Star ore body.
 The mine plan requires several pit exit locations that change during the stages of pit development.
 The northeast stockpile can only be practicably accessed from a northern pit exit during the mine life, and does not allow flexibility in pit exits over the life of the Lone Star pit.
 Haul traffic during the mine life requires a southern exit from the pit, an exit not feasible under this design.
 Further, the backfill of development rock to the Dos Pobres pit covers known sulfide-ore milling resources, and this area is not available for receiving development rock materials.
-Impacts to potential waters of the U.S. under this alternative are the 3rd lowest of the development rock stockpile alternatives and the same as those under Development Rock Stockpile Alternative 6: North Side of Ridge.
+Impacts to potential waters of the U.S. under this alternative are the 3rd lowest of the development rock stockpile alternatives.